Arthur Butler, 4th Marquess of Ormonde: Career

-Marriage and later life
+Personal life

-He married the American heiress Ellen Stager (daughter of Gen. Anson Stager, of Chicago, Illinois, co-founder of Western Union) on 8 March 1887 and had four children:
+He married the American heiress Ellen Stager (daughter of Gen. Anson Stager, of Chicago, Illinois, co-founder of Western Union) on 8 March 1887 and had four children.
+Following their marriage, the couple were known as Lord and Lady Arthur Butler.

-After they were married the couple were known as Lord and Lady Arthur Butler.
-Lady Arthur brought a personal fortune upon her marriage of US$1,000,000, which was the equivalent of approximately £200,000 in 1887.
-Her father, General Anson Stager was an early pioneer of the use of the telegraph, and was the chief of U.S. Military Telegraph during the Civil War.

 In 1891, the couple were recorded as living at 21 Park Lane, City of Westminster, London, and at Sandleford Priory, near Newbury, from at least 1895 to September 1898.
-They took a temporary residence in Cadogan Sqaure in 1898.
-Their London residence was recorded as being 7 Portman Square from early 1900 until at least 1924, and from at least late 1925 they leased 11 Bryanston Square in London.
-(11 Bryanston Square was recorded as being the home of another family until early-mid 1925) 11 Bryanston Square remained as their London home until at least 1938.
+They took a temporary residence in Cadogan Square in 1898.
+Their London residence was No. 7 Portman Square from 1899 until 1924, and from late 1925, they leased a larger London Townhouse at No. 11 Bryanston Square in London.
+11 Bryanston Square remained their London home until at least 1938.
+The leasehold interest was sold by Ellen's executors in the mid 1950's.

-In 1909, Lord and Lady Arthur purchased Gennings House in Kent.
-This remained the home of Ellen, Lady Arthur Butler (later Marchioness of Ormonde) until her death in 1951.
+In 1901, Lord and Lady Arthur purchased Gennings Park in Kent.
+The purchase of country estate after fourteen years of marriage was reportedly made following the death of Lord Arthur's cousin George O'Callaghan, 2nd Viscount Lismore in 1899; Lord Lismore had reportedly informed his family that, following the deaths of his two sons, Lord Arthur Butler would be the heir to his estates (a large estate in Ireland centred on Shanbally Castle).
+Following Lismore's death, his Will revealed that he had instead named Lord Arthur's nieces Lady Beatrice and Lady Constance Butler as the beneficiaries of his estate.
+Gennings Park remained the home of Ellen, Lady Arthur Butler (later Marchioness of Ormonde) until her death in 1951.
 In 1921, the UK Census recorded their household as including a Butler, Footman, Cook, Lady's Maid, three Housemaids, two Kitchen Maids, a Scullery Maid, and Pantry Boy.

-After Lord Arthur's older brother, the 3rd Marquess of Ormonde, died in 1919 and Arthur inherited the title, Lord Ormonde's son George Butler, 5th Marquess of Ormonde inherited the bulk of the family estates in order to avoid double taxation.
-Pursuant to the will of the 3rd Marquess, Lord Ormonde was the beneficiary of an annual charge of £3,000 on the Ormonde Estate.
-Lord Arthur seems to have requested that his older brother alter his will in favor of his son George; records survive of a letter written by Lord Ormonde to George Butler dated 27 June 1916 outlining changes to his will which "your father has asked me to alter" which postponed Lord Arthur's use of the Ormonde Estate in favour of George, George's sons (at the time George's wife Sybil was pregnant with their only son, Anthony Butler) and George's brother Arthur and his male issue.
+After Lord Arthur's older brother, the 3rd Marquess of Ormonde, died in 1919, and Arthur inherited the title, Lord Ormonde's son George Butler, 5th Marquess of Ormonde inherited the bulk of the family estates to avoid double taxation.
+Lord Arthur seems to have requested that his older brother alter his will in favor of his son George; records survive of a letter written by Lord Ormonde to George Butler dated 27 June 1916 outlining changes to his will which "your father has asked me to alter" which postponed Lord Arthur's use of the Ormonde Estate in favor of George, George's sons (at the time George's wife Sybil was pregnant with their only son, Anthony Butler) and George's brother Arthur and his male issue.
 Lord Ormonde requested that:

-(1) George not make any alteration of the family seat, Kilkenny Castle, and shooting lodge, Ballyknockane Lodge, without consulting Lord Arthur and obtaining his approval;
+(1) George not make any alteration of the family seat, Kilkenny Castle, and shooting lodge, Ballyknockane Lodge, Tipperary without consulting Lord Arthur and obtaining his approval;